opennode/waldur-core/docs/api/backup.rst

 Activating/deactivating a schedule
 ----------------------------------

-A schedule can be it two states: active or not.
+A schedule can be in two states: active or not.
 Non-active states are not used for scheduling the new tasks.
 Only users with write access to backup schedule source can activate or deactivate schedule.

 To activate a backup schedule, issue POST request to **/api/backup-schedules/<UUID>/activate/**.
 Note that